 We’re working towards a world where all people having equitable access to excellent therapies, communities and supports.
 If you, or someone you love, is struggling to come to terms with intersections of identity, please reach out.
 Not only do we offer independent and collaborative services, but we are also connected to an extensive network of Queer, BIPOC, and ally care providers and therapists.
 See our resources page for more information.

 The intersections I work from are queer (2SLGBTIAQ+), polyam, kink, alternative family, body positive, and I specialize in religious trauma.

-My practice is grounded in a trauma-informed perspective.
+My practice is grounded in a healing-centered approach to trauma treatment.
 This includes an anti-oppression lens, and a critical disability approach to wellness.
 I empower clients to build on their strengths by connecting them to their own embodied wisdom.

 I take a gentle approach to helping clients become aware of patterns that no longer serve them.
 When life feels overwhelming or confusing, it can be difficult for us to navigate alone.
 This is one of the reasons people seek therapy.
 Within the safe container of the therapist-client relationship, we can make sense of our emotions as we tune in to the sensations in our bodies.
 And, above all, we can come into alignment with our authentic self.